AOF Member Writings

 Liubov, in Ukranian, means love.
 During his time in Sacramento, the poems and character of Anatole Lubovich touched many of us deeply.
 His personal story came to a close in November 2005.
 Since then Do Gentry, Anatole's partner and administrator of his estate, has brught a number of his poems to local publications.
 With her permission, AOF presents a selection of Anatole's poems for our readership and the world at large.
 Enjoy his work, and remember.

-AOF’s own Arthur Murchison shares some history about Charles Darwin, history's most influential freethinker, and religion.
-A practicing marine biologist for many years, now gracefully retired, Dr. Murchison, has been drawn back to his first love: the History of Science.
+A practicing marine biologist for many years, now gracefully retired, Dr. Murchison was drawn back to his first love: the History of Science.
 One of his literary time-trips put him in the company of many of Darwin's friends and colleagues and resulted a publication about the founders of modern geology, War Before Science (2014, Academica Press).
-Having spent enjoyable and informative time with those 19th century British scientists (they called themselves "Natural Philosophers" in the day), Arthur will now take us on another journey to the life and world of Charles Darwin.
-To talk of it or wrangle, contact him at <arthurmurchison1210 (at) comcast (dot) net>.
+Having spent enjoyable and informative time with those 19th century British scientists (they called themselves "Natural Philosophers" in the day), Arthur now takes us on another journey to the life and world of Charles Darwin.
+To talk of it or debate it, contact him at <arthurmurchison1210 (at) comcast (dot) net>.

 Bob Oliver of Nixa, Missouri, relates the story of how he became an atheist.